SHERRI GRADY, LPC, LLC

 Picture

-Sherri has 29 years of experience working in a variety of mental health settings providing client services in outpatient clinics, residential treatment centers, and private practice.
+Sherri has 30 years of experience working in a variety of mental health settings providing services in outpatient clinics, residential treatment centers, and private practice.
 In addition to providing therapy to clients and families, Sherri has held supervisory and director positions in both community mental health centers as well as residential treatment centers.

-Licenses, Certifications, & Intensive Training
+Current Licenses, Certifications, & Intensive Training

 • Licensed Professional Counselor (LPC) #3195 -S.C.
 Board of Examiners

-• LPC Supervisor #4093 - S.C.
+• LPC Supervisor (LPCS) #4093 - S.C.
 Board of Examiners

 • Certificate in Spiritual Transformation - Transforming Center 2014